Energean announced a new gas discovery in Karish North on April 15, 2019.

 The Karish North discovery will be commercialised via a tie-back to the Energean Power FPSO, which is located 5.4km from the Karish North well.

 In April 2020, Energean submitted an Addendum to the Karish and Tanin Field Development Plan to cover the Karish North development, envisaging a production capacity of up to 300 mmscf/d (approximately 3 bcm/yr), initially from one well.
-Karish North FDP has been approved by the Israeli authorities.
+Karish North FDP was approved by the Israeli authorities in August 2020.

-Karish North Final Investment Decision (FID) expected during 2H 2020 with first gas in 2022.
+Karish North Final Investment Decision (FID) expected during 4Q 2020 with first gas in 2023.

 The Karish North well was spudded on March 15, 2019.
 The well reached an intermediate TD of 4,880 meters approximately 7 days ahead of schedule.
 A gross hydrocarbon column of up to 249 meters was encountered and a 27 meter core was recovered to surface.